-In the midst of announcements of restructuring, Cisco saw $12.4 billion in revenue as of July 26, 2014 which exceeds the estimates of financial analysts data – compiled by Bloomberg – by .2 billion, according to the report.
-Cisco still dominates the multi-million dollar networking-equipment market, but as the report states, the company CEO John Chambers is working hard to "turn around the world's largest networking-equipment maker and prepare it for a shift in the industry toward software-driven networking” and has recently “rolled out software that lets customers manage the devices as a single, efficient entity."
+According to the report, amid announcements of restructuring, Cisco saw $12.4 billion in revenue as of July 26, 2014, which exceeds the estimates of financial analysts' data – compiled by Bloomberg – by .2 billion.
+Cisco still dominates the multi-million dollar networking equipment market.
+Still, as the report states, the company CEO John Chambers is working hard to "turn around the world's largest networking-equipment maker and prepare it for a shift in the industry toward software-driven networking_" and has recently "_rolled out software that lets customers manage the devices as a single, efficient entity."

 Written by Bryon Turcotte / August 15, 2014